 If you have a lot of high-interest debt, one option is to reorganize it.
 In case you don’t know, there are ways you can restructure it to help you pay it down faster, which can help you lower your DTI ratio.
 We’ve listed some common options for you to consider.

 - Debt consolidation loan.
+A debt consolidation loan is a type of personal loan.
 With this method, you can combine several high-interest debts into one and make a single payment instead of several.
 That makes your debt more manageable and could help you save money.
 To get there, you first apply for a debt consolidation loan from a lender.
 If you’re approved—hopefully for a loan with a lower interest rate—you can pay off your high-interest debts with the new loan and make one payment to your new lender.

 - Debt management plan.
 If you’re having a hard time making your monthly credit card payments, you may want to consider getting a debt management plan from a nonprofit credit counseling agency.
 With this method, you can combine your credit card payments into a single payment to the agency.

 - Home equity line of credit (HELOC).
 A HELOC is a line of credit from a financial institution that gives you a revolving credit line to use for big purchases or to combine higher-interest rate debt from other loans.
 Since lenders require borrowers to use their homes as collateral to back up and “secure” the loan, they typically have a lower interest rate compared to other types of loans.
-Just be careful before you commit to this method—if you’re unable to repay the lender, they can take your home as payment for the debt.
+Just be careful before you commit to this method.
+This is a form of home loan, so if you’re unable to repay the lender, they can take your home as payment for the debt.